a10nik/midiRhythm/readme.md

 ###Bar Lines and Fitness Maximization

-Such heuristic tasks as bar placement are commonly solved by expressing solution quality in terms of a fitness function.
+Such heuristic tasks as ours can usually be formulated in terms of a fitness function maximization problem.
+That involves divining a real-valued function that given a solution indicates how fitting it is.
-By the latter we mean a real-valued function mapping a solution (which is bar lengths) serving as a given solution's goodness criteria.
-The proposed way to define a simple fitness function in our case is as follows: we slice each bar equally into N relatively small time segments with intention to treat each one as a set of simultaneous key presses.
-Then we calculate difference of the corresponding segments in all the pairs of adjacent bars, difference of segments being defined as a weighted Cartesian distance between the means of the two press sets, each represented by a vector of mean velocity, pitch and duration.
+In our case the fitness function is suggested to be defined as follows: we slice each bar equally into N relatively small time segments each one to be treated as a set of simultaneous key presses.
+Then we calculate difference of the corresponding segments in all the pairs of adjacent bars, difference of segments being defined as a weighted Cartesian distance between the means of the two press sets, each represented by a vector of mean velocity, pitch, and duration.
+To discourage choosing completely different bar lengths we should also subtract a difference between each consecutive bar lengths with some coefficient denoting tolerance to tempo changes.

+###Maximization

+Once the fitness function is defined, the next objective is to find out where its maximum is reached.
+Common calculus methods of maximization such as binsearch or gradient descent usually impose requirements on the function like differentiability or convexity that our case most definitely fails to satisfy.
+The other approach is to give the stochastic optimization methods a try.
+As a rule they trade off the guarantee of solution correctness for the lack of assumptions on the function regularity.
+There is a well-studied family of random-search methods that operate on such conditions.
+Additionally, in the early 2000-s genetic algorithms have rapidly grown on popularity as a solution search method.

+###Genetic Approach

+If we are to determine the bar lengths without any a-priori information but the key presses themselves, a genetic algorithm is a decent way to go.
+To define a genetic algorithm we should choose the encoding for the solutions to evolve as well as the operations through which they are to be modified: the mutation and crossover operations.
+Intuitively, when two variants of bar placement are to be crossed over, they should produce an offspring that before some point in time follows the choice of one parent, and after that those of another.
+Normally we would have to deal with a tempo irregularity at the point of crossover, but instead we can make use of the fact that fitness would not change drastically were we to shift the bar lines half a measure back or forth.
+That's why to perform a crossover we will simply choose the bar lengths from one parent up to some point, and then of another.

+As you can see, our definition of crossover largely matches those of standard genetic algorithm.
+But that should not be the case with mutation.
+Originally, mutation implies there will be significant local changes in the solution and in our case such choice would backfire more often than not.
+Instead we define the mutation like that: after the mutation a randomly chosen segment of music will be cut evenly into a random amount of bars.

+TODO: results